Get started by searching below:

 Learn More About Neglect

-Residents can face sexual nursing home abuse from staff or other residents, causing extreme trauma for victims and their families.
+Residents can face sexual abuse in nursing homes from staff or other residents, causing extreme trauma for victims and families.

-Example: An Illinois nursing home chaplain was arrested and sentenced to 14 years for sexually abusing multiple residents, with an additional 12 years for other crimes.
+Example: An Illinois nursing home chaplain was arrested and sentenced to 26 years in prison for sexually abusing multiple residents and other crimes.

 Learn More About Sexual Abuse

-Emotional nursing home abuse, though non-physical, can stress and frighten residents, leading to severe mental health issues.
+Emotional abuse in nursing homes, though non-physical, can stress and frighten residents, leading to severe mental health issues.

 Example: Two Chicago nursing home staff members were arrested for tormenting a 91-year-old dementia patient, leading to a lawsuit against the nursing home.